contao/docs/CONTRIBUTING.md

 #### Documentation

-This part of the development documentation should explain features of the Contao framework and how to use them. e.g. Templates, Palette Manipulator, image generation, etc. with references to the cookbook.
+This part of the development documentation should explain features of the Contao framework and how to use them.
+E.g. Templates, Palette Manipulator, image generation, etc. with references to the cookbook.

 #### Reference

 This part of the development documentation should be a full reference of all available hooks, callbacks, DCA configuration, available config settings, etc.

 #### Cookbook